mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 #### 17:23

-And there is a story about Gasan Zenji (Gasan Jōseki), who was a disciple of Keizan Zen Master (Keizan Jokin), the fourth [ancestor] from Dogen Zenji.
+And there is a story about Gasan Zenji (Gasan Jōseki), who was a disciple of Keizan Zen Master (Keizan Jokin), the fourth [ancestor] from Dōgen Zenji.

 [One day Keizan Zenji said to Gasan Zenji], “Do you know there are two moons?”
 Gasan Zenji said, “No, I don’t.
 I don’t understand there are two moons.”
 And then, in the history, I think Gasan Zenji spent three years constantly contemplating about this message.
 The three years for him is really many, many years for us – because his practice was really serious and with full concentration, using the three years perfectly.
 So three years for him is exactly something more than... five years for us?
 Ten years.
 So “three years” means many, many years.